youtube/cobalt/cobalt/doc/web_debugging.md

 > If you have trouble connecting:
 > * Ensure you have an IP route from your desktop to the target device that
 >   allows traffic on the debugging port (default 9222).
-> * If both IPv4 andIPv6 networks are available, the debug server will prefer to
->   bind to the IPv4 network interface.
-> * If you are running Cobalt locally on your desktop, then use your actual IP
+> * If you are running Cobalt locally on your desktop, then use
->   address (not localhost nor 127.0.0.1).
+>   http://localhost:9222 since the Linux build only listens to the loopback
+>   network interface by default.

 If you're not sure what IP address to use, look in the terminal log output for a message telling you the URL of Cobalt's DevTools (which you may be able to open